FAIR Fine Art Checklist

 Why plastic sleeves and album materials matter before appraisal

-Plastic storage can protect photographs, but the wrong sleeve, page, or album can also become part of the condition problem.
-Specialists need to know whether the print is in inert polyester or polypropylene, older soft plastic, a magnetic album, or an unknown sleeve that may now be sticking, yellowing, or releasing odor.
+Plastic storage can protect photographs, but the wrong sleeve, page, or album can become part of the condition problem.
+Document the housing before trying to remove the print.

-• Album and sleeve materials can affect value indirectly by causing staining, blocking, waviness, gloss change, or paper distortion that alters the object itself.
+• Album and sleeve materials can affect value indirectly by causing staining, blocking, waviness, gloss change, or paper distortion.

 • A stuck sleeve is a handling-risk issue first.
 Peeling a print out just to confirm adhesion can tear emulsion, pull paper fibers, or leave plastic residue.

-• Older albums may use pressure-sensitive pages, PVC-like plastics, rubber-cement mounts, or acidic boards that keep damaging the photograph even when the image still looks acceptable from the front.
+• Older albums may use pressure-sensitive pages, PVC-like plastics, rubber-cement mounts, or acidic boards that keep damaging the photograph even when the front still looks acceptable.

 • This checklist is for safe documentation before appraisal.
 It is not a removal, cleaning, or conservation-treatment guide.